redbrick/static-site/source/help/joining/index.md

 {% paypal %}

-## Pay by bank transfer / lodgment
+## Pay by bank transfer / lodgement
 Please contact the [Treasurer](/about/contact/treasurer) to make arrangements to pay via bank transfer.
 >a/c name: DCU Redbrick Society
 >IBAN: IE59BOFI90675027999600